Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Introduction

-Here, we present a comprehensive study that addresses the research gaps in CS and AI reconstruction for accelerated low-field MRI.
-First, we explore approaches to enable efficient scans while also enhancing image quality.
+Here, we present a comprehensive study that addresses the research gaps in CS and DL reconstruction for accelerated low-field MRI.
+First, we explore approaches to enable rapid scans while also enhancing image quality.
 Specifically, we explore different strategies for distributing $k$-space samples within a fixed scan-time budget and reconstructing images, focusing on strategies combining $k$-space under-sampling with a variable number of excitations/repetitions (NEX) and CS reconstruction.
-Second, to further improve image quality and to ensure robustness across the SNR spectrum, we explore and compare methods from three well-established reconstruction frameworks - CS, data-driven AI, and physics-guided unrolled AI methods - and study their performance for varying SNR levels.
+Second, to further improve image quality and to ensure robustness across the SNR spectrum, we explore and compare methods from three well-established reconstruction frameworks - CS, data-driven DL, and physics-guided DL methods - and study their performance for varying SNR levels.
+To explore how architectural design influences performance in physics-guided reconstruction, we compare convolution-based unrolled networks with attention-based Swin Transformer cascades, both of which incorporate data consistency constraints.
 Next, to raise awareness to critical algorithmic evaluation issues, we conduct the first experiments demonstrating the `hidden noise problem' in low-field MRI.
-Finally, as illustrated in Figure \ref{fig:overview}, we evaluate image reconstruction methods using raw high-field data and prospectively undersampled data from an ultra-low-field (6.5~mT) system.
+Finally, as illustrated in Figure \ref{fig:overview}, we evaluate image reconstruction methods using raw high-field data and prospectively undersampled data from an ultra-low field (6.5~mT) system.